spirit-js/spirit/README.md

 - Works with Express middlewares via an adapter.
 Since spirit middlewares are not tied to node.js (req, res) implementation and are just arbitrary functions that take a input and return an output, this makes it possible with an adapter that simply wraps over Express middleware.

 When combined together it makes for truly "plug and play" modular architecture that is easy to test, reason about, and re-use.

+There is also a article on [why I created spirit](https://medium.com/@hnry/why-spirit-2990a65ff89f)

 ## How spirit works
 spirit is a library that defines a architecture that has three extensible parts, adapters, middlewares, handlers.